survivejs/webpack-book/manuscript/building_with_webpack/06_hosting_on_github_pages.md

 ## Conclusion

 The same idea works with other environments too.
 You can set up *gh-pages* to push into a branch you want.
-After this step we have a fairly complete development and production setup.
+After this step, we have a complete development and production setup.